Pantometrum Kircherianum

 Pantometrum Kircherianum is a 1660 work by the Jesuit scholars Gaspar Schott and Athanasius Kircher.
 It was dedicated to Christian Louis I, Duke of Mecklenburg and printed in Würzburg by Johann Gottfried Schönwetter.
 It was a description, with building instructions, of a measuring device called the pantometer, that Kircher had developed some years before.
 The first edition include 32 copperplate illustrations.

+The book demonstrated how the device could be used to measure the distance of objects by triangulating from two different points on a baseline.
+Kircher had previously used the pantometer to take scientific measurements when he was lowered into the crater of Vesuvius.

 Description of the pantometer

 The name "pantometer" derives from Greek, in which "pan" means "all" and "metron" means "measure" - indicating that this instrument can be used to measure anything.
 As described in the book, it consisted of a square frame, a dioptra, and a disc that fitted within the square.
 The disc contained a built-in compass and a space for putting a sheet of paper.
 The disc could turn freely within the square, or be locked in a fixed position.
 Mounted on this apparatus was a movable ruler parallel to the edge of the square on which the dioptra was attached.
 An illustration in the book showed how the device could be used to measure the distance of objects by triangulating from two different points on a baseline.

 The introduction to the book emphasised both the accuracy of the device and its ease of use, and stated that it could be used to "measure all, witness latitudes, longitudes, altitudes, depths and surfaces, terrestrial and celestial bodies, and whatever indeed we are accustomed to doing with other instruments."